 |Just the beginning.|

 However, alternate English translations do not just exist in Singapore.
 There have been multiple translations of several titles in the States as well as bilingual editions released by Kodansha Japan.
 In time I hope I will be able to get to those too.
-I consider myself a relatively simple person so unfortunately profound explanations and multi-layered analyses may be absent from this blog although I will strife to be as in depth as possible.
+I consider myself a relatively simple person so unfortunately profound explanations and multi-layered analyses may be absent from this blog although I will strive to be as in-depth as possible.

 I look forward to traversing the perils of awkward dialogue, experiencing the joys of inspirational dialogue as well as everything in between.
 Presentation of the artwork and overall quality of the book will also be touched upon.